 Grilled Maple-Mustard Chicken Wings Recipe

-These slightly sweet and spicy chicken wings are easy to eat with your fingers and go great with beer.
+These slightly sweet and spicy wings are easy to eat with your fingers and go great with beer.
 The glaze, made from common ingredients, is a snap to throw together.
 Have lots of napkins on hand for sticky fingers.

 Game plan: To prep for tailgating, season the chicken with salt, pepper, and cayenne and make the glaze before you head to the stadium.